jayanti-prajapati/cds-ecommerce-/vendure-backend/README.md

 ## Plugins

-In Vendure, your custom functionality will live in [plugins](https://www.vendure.io/docs/plugins/).
+In Coozmoo, your custom functionality will live in [plugins](https://www.coozmoo.com/docs/plugins/).
 These should be located in the `./src/plugins` directory.

 To create a new plugin run: